 We help children with all types of conditions meet their nutritional needs.
 See more about our Nutrition program.

-Palliative care helps relieve the symptoms and stress of a serious illness.
+Palliative care helps ease the symptoms and stress of a serious illness.
 It enhances your child’s quality of life through pain and symptom control, emotional support and better communication.
-Any child who has a serious, possibly life-threatening illness may benefit from working with our Palliative Care Program.
+Any child who has a serious, possibly life-threatening illness may benefit from working with our Palliative Care team.

 Because each family is unique, we: